leighmacdonald/uncletopia/README.md

 - `ansible-galaxy collection install community.general`
 - `ansible-galaxy collection install ansible.posix`

+For contributors, you should also enable the git hooks:

+	git config core.hooksPath .hooks

 ## Adding Servers

 1. Add a new entry under `./hosts.yml`